 I had no family near since my mother had passed away suddenly three weeks before.
 I remember feeling like I was having an enormous pity party!
 Poor me … I had been the one to cook for all of these people and now they had disappeared like dust in the wind.
 I could have given in to my pity feelings and sat alone all day in my P.J.'s.
-Get Over It!
-6 Ways To Overcome The Painful Past
+Getting Past The Past

 Not a chance!
 I was important too and I wanted to enjoy the day just as much as anyone else did.
 I had a good friend who with much prodding convinced me to have dinner with her family.
 Her son was coming home from college and although it was a smaller group than I was used to, it turned out to be a magical day.
 For the first time I was not the one running my head off getting everything done.
 I was the helper and could actually enjoy a bit of rest with my meal.

 I bowed my head and was truly grateful for the life I had and the warm friends that surrounded me that day.
 That is what Thanksgiving is all about … giving thanks.
 I read somewhere if we have a roof over our heads, food on the table and clothes on our backs we are better off than 95% of the world.
 Imagine That!
 Finding SELF After Divorce